 Endress+Hauser- FMU30 Ultrasonic Level transmitter

-In the chemical industry, Ultrasonic Transmitter applications include level measurements for corrosive liquids, fuel glues, resins, paints, rubbers, and plastics.
+In the chemical industry, ultrasonic level sensor applications include level measurements for corrosive liquids, fuel glues, resins, paints, rubbers, and plastics.
 The chemical industry often measures potent products, so you’ll need a non-contact level measurement.

-Ultrasonics work excellently on storage tanks for corrosive materials such as hydrochloric acid (HCl), sulphuric acid (H2SO4), and caustic soda (NaOH).
+Ultrasonics level transmitters work excellently on storage tanks for corrosive materials such as hydrochloric acid (HCl), sulphuric acid (H2SO4), and caustic soda (NaOH).

 Still, you should make sure your sensor material is chemically compatible.
 Many ultrasonics come with wetted materials made of PVDF.